tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

   // output vertex set variable v in JSON format
   PRINT v;

+  //we can use vertex set variable in the subsequent query block's node pattern.
+  //v is placed in the node pattern vertex label position.
+The result is re-assigned to v. v = SELECT a
+      FROM (a:v)
+      WHERE a.name == "Scott";

+  // output vertex set variable v in JSON format
+  PRINT v;

 }

 #compile and install the query as a stored procedure